 - Anything additional that infants, the aged and people with disabilities may need, if appropriate

 - Strong plastic bags for clothing, valuables, documents, and photographs

 Be prepared for evacuation

-In some emergencies the safest action is to stay inside but, if the emergency services think it safer to evacuate, the police will clear the area.
-District and borough councils will normally provide accommodation for people who are made temporarily homeless, often by opening a rest centre.
+In some emergencies the safest action is to stay inside, but if the emergency services think it safer to evacuate the police will clear the area.
+District and borough councils will normally provide accommodation for people made temporarily homeless, often by opening a rest centre.

 - Listen for updates and safety advice on the radio or television and follow advice from emergency authorities.